-The Association has played a key role in this specialised field for over 70 years, from training and standards setting through to health and safety, the provision of technical and legal advice, and the development of examination and licensing systems.
+The Association has played a key role in this specialized field for over 70 years, from training and standards setting through to health and safety, the provision of technical and legal advice, and the development of examination and licensing systems.

 For media queries contact: Ross Matthews, director, AMA PR: 0208 123 1900